blueperf/helper/README.md

 Get the Application URL:
 - kubectl get ingress
-  - If used IBMCloud_CS.sh, use the hostname listed under "HOSTS" for the "NAME" **acmeair-ingress**
+  - If used IBMCloud_KS.sh, use the hostname listed under "HOSTS" for the "NAME" **acmeair-ingress**

  ## Stressing with jmeter
 - Install Oracle JDK (IBM JDK has performane issue with jMeter)